How To Bet At Texas Holdem Poker

 the bet line.
 If a player is calling she should state “call”

-as she moves the chips needed to call across the line.
+as she moves the chips needed to call across the line. - Chips should be slid across the line and left alone for

 the dealer to count.
 Chips should never be thrown into the

-• In the event of a player raising they should have the
+pot. - In the event of a player raising they should have the

 entire amount of the call and raise to push forward at the

-• Players making a raise should start “raise” or “I raise”
+same time. - Players making a raise should start “raise” or “I raise”

 before making their bet.
 Players are to never state call and